Gabrielonee/SpotifyPlaylistGenerator/README.md

 5. Navigate to `http://localhost:5001` in your web browser

 ## Technical Architecture
+Architecture of the app has to be upgraded...
 ### Components

 - **Flask Web Server**: Handles HTTP requests and serves the web interface